Accessibility Guidelines

 Find out more

-If you’re looking for expert advice, our Blind Low Vision NZ team is here to help.
-Our free online resources provides quick tips and answers.
-We can also quote on a full service, whether you want your current site evaluated or need to develop a new site.
+If you’re looking for expert advice, our Blind Low Vision NZ Policy and Advocacy team is here to help.
+Our free online resources provide quick tips and answers.

 Accessibility in the built environment – buildings, signage and spaces